This soup is chock-full of meatballs and pasta and vegetables- adapted from Ina Garten’s Back to Basics Cookbook: Italian Wedding Soup

 Now, if this soup isn’t a meal in itself… I don’t know what is.

 Warm, comforting, colorful, healthy and delicious.
 Serve it to your family knowing that it will fill their tummies and warm their souls in the chilly days of winter.
 And fyi, my husband is a good guy… a great guy.
-He just never had homemade soup growing up, and he ended up being entirely satisfied with this one (as dinner).
+He just never had homemade soup growing up, and he is actually very happy about having this one for dinner!

 Yield: 6 to 8 servings